 Economics Made Easy: The Debt Ceiling

-By Thomas Kelemen Members of Congress and President Obama are squaring off for a showdown.
+Members of Congress and President Obama are squaring off for a showdown.
 The US will hit the debt limit by the end of February, and with Obama insisting that he will not negotiate, “dooms day” scenarios are being predicted.
 Discussions of alternative solutions have yielded little in the way of progress.
-The … Continue reading »
+The idea to mint … Continue reading

 The Current and Critical State of Student Loans

-By Joel Chapman In a recent report published by the New York Federal Reserve Bank, student debt in America now totals $956 billion in outstanding loans.
+In a recent report published by the New York Federal Reserve Bank, student debt in America now totals $956 billion in outstanding loans.
 Consequently, the delinquency rate on student loans in 2012 was higher than any other type of consumer loan, which includes credit cards or auto loans.
-In the same year, … Continue reading »
+In the same year, the average student … Continue reading

 Why do Democrats Want to Raise Taxes?